ABOUT: WHY HORIZONS?

-Today, more than 32 million children living in low-income families face ever greater obstacles to educational opportunity and economic mobility.
+Today, more than 32 million children living in low-income communities face ever greater obstacles to educational opportunity and economic mobility.
 All children deserve the opportunity to succeed.
 But it’s harder than ever to find a path out of poverty without a college education or technical training.

 - A 6th grade student who misses more than 20% of class, whose teacher reports poor behavior, or who fails math or English is 70% more likely to drop out

 - The current high school dropout rate is a primary contributor to stagnating U.S. economic mobility and results in over $300 billion in lost wages, taxable income, and health care, welfare and incarceration costs

 - Summer learning loss is a primary cause of the persistent academic achievement gap.
 Without programs like Horizons, low-income students experience a substantial and cumulative erosion of reading and math skills that can ultimately leave them years behind their peers.